vinlin24/cs35l-notebooks/week1.md

 Emacs is a **modeful** editor.
 That means the current state of Emacs not only includes the contents of the current files being edited but also what way you intend to be using the editor next.
 A **mode** is like a method of interacting with the editor.

-- Upside: more efficient for experts
+- **Upside:** more efficient for experts
-- Downside: confusing/tricky for non-experts
+- **Downside:** confusing/tricky for non-experts

 ```
 M-x MODENAME            switch to mode
 ```

 `C-h m` brings up a buffer that describes what mode you are in.
-Being in "editor" mode is called **Fundamental** mode.
-You can also be in **Shell** mode or **dired** (directory-editing) mode.
+The default "editor" mode is called **Fundamental** mode, and there is also **Text** mode in which navigating among words with certain characters like apostrophes is slightly different.

+You can also open a shell subprocess (**Shell** mode) or a view of a directory (**dired**, directory-editing mode).
 The mode you are in affects the keys you input.
 You can see the name of the major mode you are currently in with the **mode bar** just above the minibuffer.

 ```
 C-x d <dirname> RET     enter dired mode for directory